yeller/yeller-golang/README.markdown

 that still has good context information about what happened.

 ## HTTP Error Handling
-If you're inside an http handler, yeller can log request information as well:
+If you're inside an http handler, Yeller can log request information as well:

 ```go